TREEcg/specification/specs/2-traversing.md

 When no language is set, all strings are compared.
 When empty language strings only need to be compared, you have to explicitly set `tree:stringComparisonLanguage` as `""`.

-__Informative note__: Mind that the settings used for autocompletion on the client may be different on the client than on the server.
+__Informative note__: The settings used for autocompletion on the client may be different on the client than on the server.
 The only thing the string comparison settings are used for, is for the client to understand whether it can safely prune its search tree or not.

 # Compliance testing